 Other Benefits and Perquisites.
 The Company's executive compensation program also includes other benefits and perquisites.
-These benefits include annual matching contributions to executive officers' 401(k) plan accounts, company-paid medical benefits, automobile allowances and leased automobiles, and life insurance coverage.
+These benefits and perquisites include annual matching contributions to executive officers' 401(k) plan accounts, company-paid medical benefits, automobile allowances and leased automobiles, and life insurance coverage.
 The Compensation Committee annually reviews these other benefits and perquisites and makes adjustments as warranted based on competitive practices, the Company's performance and the individual's responsibilities and performance.
 The Compensation Committee has approved these other benefits and perquisites as a reasonable component of the Company's executive officer compensation program.
-(See the "All Other Compensation" column and corresponding footnotes in the Summary Compensation Table.)
+Please see the section of this Proxy Statement captioned "Summary Compensation Table and, specifically, the column entitled "All Other Compensation" and the corresponding footnotes.